 The world of web design has become increasingly diverse.
 WordPress themes and plugins allow websites to change their layout and format with incredible ease compared to the web technologies of the past.
 The wide array of formatting options can be confusing when creating a new site, and often brings up several questions: What should my site look like?
 How can I present my content in the most appealing way?
-How can I design my website so that visitors will be able to intuitively navigate and utilize it?
+How can I create a small business website design that visitors will be able to intuitively use and navigate?

 Thanks to the almost-infinite combination of web design elements, there is no one answer to any of those questions.
 There is no right or wrong way to display the content of your website.
 However, there are a few basic layouts that many sites emulate in one way or another.
 Each of these basic structures have pros and cons, and lend themselves to different types of websites and content.